yo-who-this/r18-dumps-explorer/README.md

 Browser                                (everything runs locally)
 ```

-No server, no internet connection needed after the initial setup.
 Just two files — a converter script and an HTML viewer.

 ---